Day 1: Dimapur to Khonoma

 Day 9: Hoollongapar Gibbon Sanctuary to Kaziranga National Park

-Spend the early morning within the sanctuary before driving west into the Brahmaputra floodplain to Kaziranga National Park for a three-night stay.
+Spend the early morning at Hoollongapar Gibbon Sanctuary before driving west into the Brahmaputra floodplain to Kaziranga National Park for a three-night stay.
 We will arrive in time to begin our exploration of the superb mosaic of swampy wetlands known as 'beels', extensive floodplain grasslands, and patches of mature woodland, taking an afternoon safari in open-topped jeeps into the park's central range.

 Day 10-11: Kaziranga National Park

 Over a further two days we will explore Kaziranga's eastern, central and western ranges by taking morning and afternoon safaris into the reserve.
-We will be looking for grassland specialists including Bengal Florican (though increasingly difficult here), Swamp Francolin, Striated Grassbird and Finn’s Weaver among numerous waders and waterfowl in wetland areas, such as Greater Painted-snipe, Marsh Sandpiper, Grey-headed Lapwing, Bar-headed Goose, Indian Spot-billed and Ferruginous Ducks, scanning in search of possible rarities like Falcated Duck.
-These species will be complemented by a selection of passerines in the surrounding trees, perhaps Spot-winged Starling, Blue-bearded Bee-eater, Alexandrine Parakeet, Ruby-cheeked Sunbird, Scarlet-backed Flowerpecker, Brown Fish Owl, Dusky Eagle Owl, if we are lucky Spot-bellied Eagle Owl, and a great diversity of birds of prey, with Eastern Imperial Eagle, Indian Spotted Eagle, Pallas's Fish Eagle, Pallid and Pied Harriers, and both Black and Jerdon’s Bazas all possible here.
-We will also find time between safaris to bird on foot in the tea estates adjacent to our lodge, looking for Greater and Lesser Necklaced Laughingthrushes, Chinese and Siberian Rubythroats, Golden-throated and Blue-eared Barbets, Maroon Oriole, Common Green Magpie and perhaps even the elusive Blue-naped Pitta.
-Large mammals are positively abundant at Kaziranga, most notably including Indian Rhinoceros, Asian Elephant, Asiatic Wild Buffalo, and Barasingha (Swamp Deer), with a realistic chance of Tiger.
+We will be looking for grassland specialists including Bengal Florican (though increasingly difficult here), Swamp Francolin, Striated Grassbird and Finn’s Weaver among numerous waterbirds in wetland areas, such as Greater Painted-snipe, Marsh Sandpiper, Temminck's Stint, Pallas's Gull, Grey-headed Lapwing, Bar-headed Goose, Cotton Pygmy-Goose, Indian Spot-billed and Ferruginous Ducks, Black-necked Stork, and Lesser Adjutant.
+We will also be looking for Greater Adjutant, a critically endangered species now largely restricted to the Assam valley.
+These wetland species will be complemented by a selection of species in small patches of mature woodland, perhaps Spot-winged Starling, Blue-bearded Bee-eater, Alexandrine and Red-breasted Parakeets, Ruby-cheeked Sunbird, Kalij Pheasant, Brown Fish Owl, Dusky Eagle Owl, and a great diversity of birds of prey, with Eastern Imperial Eagle, Indian Spotted Eagle, Pallas's Fish Eagle, Pallid and Pied Harriers, both Black and Jerdon’s Bazas, and Pied Falconet all possible here.
+We will also find time between safaris to bird on foot in the tea estates adjacent to our lodge, looking for Greater and Lesser Necklaced Laughingthrushes, Chinese Rubythroat, Blue-eared Barbet, Maroon Oriole, Common Green Magpie and perhaps even the elusive Blue-naped Pitta.
+Large mammals are positively abundant at Kaziranga and we will start to notice these as soon as we enter the reserve.
+Most notably, Kaziranga is home to Indian Rhinoceros, Asian Elephant, Asiatic Wild Buffalo, and Barasingha (Swamp Deer), with a very realistic chance of Tiger here too.

 Day 12: Kaziranga to Guwahati, depart